-Very sad story about a runaway Morkie in Marion County, Florida.
+An unfortunate story about a runaway Morkie in Marion County, Florida.
 Seems the family’s Morkie, “Tuttles” was frightened by July 4th fireworks.
 He somehow slipped out the front door and ran away.
-Now, more than 2 weeks later, Tuttles is still missing and let’s face it, the chances of finding him are very slim.
-YOUR Morkie’s fear of fireworks could be fatal, unless you take these steps to safety.
+Now, more than two weeks later, Tuttles is still missing and let’s face it, the chances of finding him are very slim.
+YOUR Morkie’s fear of fireworks could be fatal unless you take these steps to safety.

 Fireworks are bad news for dogs

 Fireworks are especially scary for small dogs.
-In fact the ASPCA says that the days after July 4th each year, are the biggest for reporting runaway dogs.
-Seen from a dog’s point of view, you can understand it….
-Very loud, banging sounds, lights flashing in the sky, a moment’s peace and then it starts again.
+The ASPCA says that the days after July 4th each year, are the biggest for reporting runaway dogs.
+Seen from a dog’s point of view, you can understand it.
+Deafening, banging sounds, lights flashing in the sky, a moment’s peace, and then it starts again.

 Protect your Morkie’s safety during fireworks

-Here are 7 ways you can make fireworks less threatening – and safer – for your Morkie.
+Here are seven ways you can make fireworks less threatening – and safer – for your Morkie.

-Provide a safe haven for your Morkie at home.
-Put him in a room as far from the fireworks sounds as possible and close the door.
-Move his bed here, along with some food and water and leave a radio on at a fairly high volume.
+Provide a haven for your Morkie at home.
+Put him in a room as far from the sounds of the fireworks as possible, and close the door.
+Move his bed here, along with some food and water and leave a radio on at a reasonably high volume.

 Give your Morkie a low dose of children’s Liquid Benadryl.
-For small dogs like Morkies, Yorkies and Maltese, the dosage is quite low.
+For small dogs like Morkies, Yorkies, and Maltese, the dosage is quite low.
 Start with the children’s version of Benadryl, in liquid form, since tablets contain too much medication.
-DO NOT USE “Benadryl Elixir,” a liquid product for adults – it contains alcohol, very dangerous for dogs.
-Instead, use the children’s liquid – NOT SUGAR FREE.
+DO NOT USE “Benadryl Elixir,” a liquid product for adults – it contains alcohol, hazardous for dogs.
+Instead, use the children’s liquid – NOT SUGAR-FREE.
 Use this handy downloadable sheet for correct dosage, and always check with your Vet before giving your dog any medications.